adamsanderson/checkbox-range/Readme.md

   Now whenever a user holds shift, they will select or deselect all the checkboxes, just like a text or file selection.

   Each checkbox range is independent, so selections will not span multiple checkbox ranges.

+## Supported Browsers

+  This is a work in progress, Chrome works just fine, but other browsers need some work.

 ## License